swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-54-retrain-the-model-from-new-data-with-dvc.md

 2. Click on the **Export** button to download the annotations.

-3. Rename the downloaded json file to `annotations.json`.
+3. Rename the downloaded JSON file to `annotations.json`.

 4. Move the file under the `extra-data/` folder.